-Did you know that without a consistent amount of search traffic coming to your store, your business isn’t going to last long? and Ecommerce SEO could be a factor?
+Did you know that without a consistent amount of search traffic coming to your store, your business isn’t going to last long? and Ecommerce strategies of SEO could be a factor?

 Here’s the thing.

-If you have limited search engine traffic, you’re going to have very little visitors which can mean little to no sales.
+If you have limited search engine traffic, you’re going to have very few visitors which can mean little to no sales.

 You need to get potential buyers to go to your Ecommerce store if you want to stay in business.
 It takes a lot of work to drive traffic to your site and stand out on Google.
 But it is the path to making the most profit.

-To help you get started, I’ll go through the 4 components of Ecommerce SEO so you can learn how to grow your website’s traffic and revenues for the long run.
+To help you get started, I’ll go through the 4 components of Ecommerce SEO so you can learn how to grow your website’s traffic and revenues in the long run.

 Most Common Site Problems